Undergraduate Course

 Outstanding facilities

-You'll be based at our Kedleston Road and Markeaton Street sites where you'll study in our excellent facilities including three radio studios, a fully equipped television studio, video editing suites, Mac suites and a newsroom featuring the latest software.
+You'll predominantly be based at our Markeaton Street and Kedleston Road sites, which have everything a journalist needs.
+Our facilities include three radio studios, a fully equipped television studio, video editing suites, Mac suites and a newsroom featuring the latest software, including Adobe Creative Suite.

 For a more general journalism degree, you can also study our BA (Hons) Journalism.